 Instructions: Role play the conversation between Officer Oveda and Carlos Lorenzo at the police station.
 What penalties will Officer Oveda talk about?
 What will Mr. Lorenzo say?
 Practice your role play with a partner.
-Then, perform it for the class.
+Then, perform if for the class.

-Activity 11: Safety While Walking
+Activity 11: Safety While Walking Activity 11a